hex-7546/OOPs-in-Python-Class-2/README.md

 <b>OSI: </b>
 It is the building block of internet.
 It consists of seven layers from physical layer all the way to application layer

+<b>Mac Address: </b>
+Address given to a specific device which signifies various information related to it is known as mac address